dell/terraform-provider-powerscale/docs/resources/user_group.md

   # Optional query_force.
 If true, skip validation checks when creating user group.
 The force option is required for user group ID changes.
   # query_force = false

-  # Optional query parameters when creating and updating.
-Will return the information according to zone and provider.
+  # Optional query_zone, will return user group according to zone.
+Specifies the zone that the user group will belong to when creating.
+Once user group is created, its zone cannot be changed.
   # query_zone = "testZone"

+  # Optional query_provider, will return user group according to provider.
+Specifies the provider that the user group will belong to when creating.
+Once user group is created, its provider cannot be changed.
   # query_provider = "testProvider"

   # Optional parameters when creating